Frank-LIU-520/DeepMoleNet/README.md

 We also provide trained models of single-target and multi-target results trained on QM9, models trained on MD17 and models trained on ANI-1ccx for reporoducibility and other uses like transfer learning on small dataset.

-Please feel free to contact us via majing@nju.edu.cn for any questions.
-Please visit the following website for details and updates in our codes. https://itcc.nju.edu.cn/majing/software_en.html
+Please feel free to contact us via majing@nju.edu.cn for any questions and visit the following website for details and updates in our codes. https://itcc.nju.edu.cn/majing/software_en.html